Yuki Sakai (footballer, born 1989)

-Yuki Sakai (坂井 優紀, Sakai Yuki) is a Japanese football player.
-She plays for Omiya Ardija Ventus in the WE League.
-She played for Japan national team.
+Yuki Sakai (坂井 優紀, Sakai Yuki) is a Japanese footballer who plays as a defender.
+She plays for Mynavi Sendai Ladies in the WE League.
+She played for the Japan national team.

 Club career

 Sakai was born in Chiba Prefecture on January 10, 1989.
 After graduating from high school, she joined Tasaki Perule FC in 2007.
 However, the club was disbanded in 2008 due to financial strain.
 So, she moved to INAC Kobe Leonessa in 2009.
 In 2012, she moved to new club Vegalta Sendai (later Mynavi Vegalta Sendai).

 National team career

 In November 2008, Sakai was selected Japan U-20 national team for 2008 U-20 World Cup.
 In March 2011, she was selected Japan national team for 2011 Algarve Cup.
 At this competition, on March 9, she debuted against Sweden.